D&D Naming Conventions by Race: Complete Reference Guide

 Kathra Ungart

-Kathra exemplifies female dwarf names in D&D, which favor strong "k" and "th" sounds rather than the softer tones of elf names.
-Ungart is an ancestral clan name with pre-Forgotten Realms roots, demonstrating how some dwarf surnames resist translation into Common tongue.
+Kathra is a good example of female dwarf names in D&D, which favor strong "k" and "th" sounds rather than the softer tones of elf names.
+Ungart is an ancestral clan name with pre-Forgotten Realms roots, showing how some dwarf surnames resist translation into Common tongue.

 Bruenor Stonebreaker